Bar Professional Training Course (BPTC)

-Our unique Advocacy Committee is made up of the students who excelled during our selection process.
-Led by the Master or Mistress of the Moots, they arrange entry into prestigious national and international advocacy competitions for BPTC and GDL students, (see below for a list of competitions entered this year).
+Our unique Advocacy Committee is made up of the students who excelled during our selection process and who have shown organisational and leadership skills, particularly in relation to mooting.
+Led by the Master or Mistress of the Moots, they arrange entry into prestigious national and international advocacy competitions for BPTC and GDL students.
 They also arrange numerous internal competitions and workshops in association with local chambers which provide an excellent opportunity to test the skills you've developed in the classroom and forge links with leading practitioners.
+Competitions include:

 To be eligible to take up your place, you must comply with the requirements for commencing a Bar Professional Training Course (BPTC) set out by the Bar Standards Board (BSB).
 The Academic Stage Handbook gives you full information about these requirements.